lucafrance/lucafrance.github.io/_posts/2023-02-17-luca-decimal.md

 I like that the numbering of the folders gives an indication of the position within the general structure: `xy` is the first level, `xy.ab` is the second level.

 I didn't try Johnny Decimal in teams yet, but I believe it is great for teams working on processes that change little over time.
-What Johnny Decimal didn't fit any more is for an individual like me that enjoys embracing anarchy once in a while.
 The Johnny Decimal structure I defined improved my previous anarchic system, but started struggling soon for three reasons.

 1. I regularly start new projects, which might often be experiments going nowhere but I want to do them anyway.